gokudomatic/eco-state-machine/README.md

 Custom timers can be used by states and groups by adding them in their constructor.
 Timers must be declared before they can be used.

+There isn't actually any timer created in this script.
+The method "process(delta)" simply add to every declared timer the delta time and evaluated all conditions of the current state.
+Delta is a float parameter in seconds, typically given by _process or _fixed_process.
+But delta can be 0 or any numeric value if you don't want to use the machine in a _process.

 ## Examples